grommet/grommet/src/js/components/RadioButtonGroup/README.md

 **options**

 Required.
-Options can be either a string or an object.
+Options can be either a string, boolean, number
+      or an object.
 Each option is rendered as a single RadioButton.

 ```
 [string]
+[number]
+[boolean]
 [{
   disabled: boolean,
   id: string,
   label:
     string
     element,
+  value:
-  value: string
+    string
+    number
+    boolean
 }]
 ```